magento/knowledge-base/src/troubleshooting/general/deployment-fails-fastly-module-incompatible-magento-version.md

  **Cause:** backward incompatible changes in the Fastly module v1.2.79.

- **Solution (temporary):** upgrade the Fastly module to version 1.2.82 or higher and upload a new VCL in the Magento Admin.
+ **Solution (temporary):** upgrade the Fastly module to version 1.2.82 or higher and upload a new VCL in the Commerce Admin.
 Then, commit and push your changes to trigger a successful deployment.

 ## Affected versions

-* Magento Commerce 2.1.X
+* Adobe Commerce on-premises 2.1.X
-* Magento Commerce Cloud 2.1.X
+* Adobe Commerce on cloud infrastructure 2.1.X
 * Fastly module 1.2.79

 ## Issue

-When you commit and push your changes to the Integration, Production or Staging environment, usually the next step is triggering the deployment process.
-This is done automatically in Magento Commerce Cloud edition, and manually in Magento Commerce.
+When you commit and push your changes to the Integration, Production, or Staging environment, usually the next step is triggering the deployment process.
+This is done automatically in Adobe Commerce on cloud infrastructure edition and manually in Adobe Commerce on-premises.

 The deployment might fail with the following error messages: